Madagascar

 Image Alt Text

-The Garden has had a sustained research presence in Madagascar since the 1970s, and established permanent base in the 1980s.
-The program grew locally and organically, and there are now more than 150 staff members associated with it, of which almost all are Malagasy.
+The Garden has had a sustained research presence in Madagascar since the 1970s, and established permanent operations there in the 1980s.
+The program grew locally and organically, and there are now more than 150 staff members associated with it, of which, almost all are Malagasy.
+Our main program themes include conducting biodiversity research and supporting ethnobotanical and traditional knowledge.

 Restore The Forest